-We have individuals at all stages in their professional careers, from those just starting out to individuals with extensive experience in both the public and private sectors.
-The diverse backgrounds of our students combined with the depth and breadth oft heir knowledge and experiences tremendously enrich the classroom experience.
+Our MPA students are passionate about public service.
+We have individuals at all stages in their professional careers, from those just starting out to individuals with extensive experience.
+Their diverse backgrounds, combined with the depth and breadth of their experiences tremendously, enrich the classroom experience.

+Course credits are competitively priced at rates comparable to public institutions.
+We also award tuition scholarships which fully fund your graduate degree.
 Additionally, Villanova offers options to help finance your studies, ranging from tuition payment plans to full tuition scholarships.
 To learn more about financing your education, click here.

-Additionally, we offer a wide variety of electives.
-These include three-credit courses as well as one-credit workshops offered on three consecutive Saturday mornings.
-The types of courses offered are periodically updated to reflect trends in the study of public administration as well as faculty expertise and interests.
+Our MPA curriculum includes six required courses dealing with public administration theory, organizational structures, financial management, public personnel, and research methods.
+We also offer a wide variety of electives.
+These include three-credit courses as well as one-credit workshops.
+The types of courses offered are updated to reflect trends in the study of public administration as well as faculty expertise and interests.
 The workshops are all taught by practitioners working in areas such as local government, law enforcement, and nonprofit management.

 Our graduates are working in the public service across the United States as local government managers, federal employees, and nonprofit executives.
 We have had students selected as Local Government Management Fellows and Presidential Management Fellows over the years as well.

 Twenty-three students received their MPA degree in the 2012-2013 academic year.
 Below are the employment statistics for the 2012-2013 Graduates: